Book your travel vaccinations online

 FAQs

-Post-exposure rabies prophylaxis (PEP) is compulsory if you are bitten by a dog, cat or other animal that is rabid or is suspected to be infected with rabies.
-If a traveller has been bitten, scratched or licked, they should immediately wash the wound for 10-15 minutes with soap and water, or iodine, or alcohol.
+Anyone exposed should immediately wash the wound for 10-15 minutes with soap and running water, or iodine, or alcohol.
 Do not cover the wound.
 If the rabies virus is present, this will inactivate and wash out a lot of the virus.
-It is important to urgently seek medical care and post-exposure vaccinations.
-Even after having the pre-exposure rabies vaccine, you should seek medical care in the event of an animal bite.

 No. All rabies vaccines for humans are inactivated.
 It is not possible for the rabies vaccination to cause the disease.

 Yes.
 All modern rabies vaccines are inactivated and are safe for pregnant women or lactating mothers.
 The rabies virus is not known to cross the placental barrier in women.
-It has no effect on fetal development during pregnancy or breastfed infants during lactation.
+It has no effect on foetal development during pregnancy or breastfed infants during lactation.

 There are no evidence-based reports of human rabies occurring due to consumption of milk.
 Individuals or professionals who slaughter rabies infected animals and handle brain and other infected material may be at risk, but there are no human cases due to consumption of cooked meat.
 However, it is not advisable to consume milk or meat from rabid animals.